Marijuana use is rising sharply among seniors over 65, study says, and there are serious risks - Local News 8

 “Like, no. This is a very different situation.
 I’ve heard stories about people eating a whole marijuana cookie or brownie and then call 911 because they think they’re dying.”

-Eating or smoking too much pot isn’t a worry for 74-year-old Carol Collins.
+Eating or smoking too much pot isn’t a worry for 74-year-old Carol Collin.

 “Even when we were doing this years and years and years ago, I wasn’t much into eating brownies or the smoking kind of stuff ’cause I didn’t like losing my control of my life,” she said.